konstvr/IWtoGRE-cycleGAN/README.md

 5. In the field "Select output folder", select the folder where the generated GRE images will be saved
 6. Click "Convert and Save"

+## Troubleshooting
+1. Make sure your directory has the structure described above
+2. If you are using DICOM images make sure that the

 ## Disclaimer
 >[!CAUTION]
 >This model has not been tested for clinical use.
 Use at your own risk